-On the other hand, babies who are missing certain bacterial strains will have too few calming immune cells.
-Babies who are not getting and strengthening healthy gut bacteria have weaker gut and skin barriers that are more prone to allergic diseases like eczema and food allergies.
+On the other hand, babies missing certain bacterial strains will have less calming immune cells, a weaker gut barrier, and a weaker skin barrier that is more prone to eczema and food allergies.

-Together, these choices will create a healthy gut and a healthy immune system.
+Together, with a probiotic, these choices will create a healthy gut and a healthy immune system.

 Probiotics add helpful bacteria strains into an infant’s gut.
 With the assistance of a healthy diet, these strains will begin to thrive in an infant’s GI system.
-At minimum, probiotics should add helpful bacteria that pull nutrients out of food, create mucus, etc. In the best case, helpful bacteria in a probiotic will out-compete unhelpful bacteria that cause disease, removing them from a baby's system.
+Probiotics can also out-compete unhelpful bacteria that cause disease, removing them from a baby's system.

-The right infant probiotic should have strains of bacteria that are most commonly found in babies with healthy developing immune systems, which includes specific, proven strains of Lactobacillus rhamnosus, Bifidobacterium lactis, and Lactobacillus acidophilus.
+The right infant probiotic has strains of bacteria that are most commonly found in babies with healthy developing immune systems, which includes Lactobacillus rhamnosus, Bifidobacterium lactis, and Lactobacillus acidophilus.

 Make sure that the probiotic you choose has enough CFUs (colony forming units) of each strain (often ~5B each).
 A super packed probiotic with 20 strains may not have enough of any one to be useful.

-Lastly, make sure that the probiotic is delivered in a liquid or powder that is not full of chemicals or unwanted materials.
+Lastly, make sure that the probiotic is delivered in a liquid or powder that is not full of chemicals or unwanted materials preservatives.

 The right probiotic can work to support and enhance healthy breastfeeding, formula-feeding, or solids to ensure a baby stays happy, engaged, sleeps well, and is free of tummy troubles.